cardstack/cardwallet/README.md

 5. Run `bundle exec fastlane sync_google_service_info`

+6. Run `yarn start` to start the React Native Bundler.

-6. Run `yarn android`
+7. Run `yarn android`

-7. Launch an Android emulator or connect a test device
+8. Launch an Android emulator or connect a test device

+### Troubleshooting

+Error regarding file system watches on linux.
+You may need to increase the maximum number of file system watches.
+You can do this by running the following command:

+    echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p

 ## How to run the tests